 Improving the criminal justice system

-Find out about our International Centre for Research in Forensic Psychology, including current research, facilities, projects, partners and funding
+Discover our current research, facilities, projects, partners and funding

 The International Centre for Research in Forensic Psychology (ICRFP) has an established international reputation for conducting a broad range of criminological and forensic psychology research Centre activities are overseen by Dr Renan Saraiva (Director) and Dr. Zarah Vernham (Deputy Director).